Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-Monsieur Durand tells a lie about his birthplace because of two different reasons.
+Monsieur Durand tells a lie about his birthplace for two different reasons:

-▪︎ He fell in love with a woman before his age.
-He wanted to marry that lady.
-So he left his birthplace and moved to Switzerland.
-To save his and his wife's reputation, he tells a lie.
+- He fell in love with a woman before his age.
+He wanted to marry that lady, so he left his birthplace and moved to Switzerland.
+To save his and his wife's reputations, he tells a lie.

 h.
 What business is Monsieur Durand running to make a living?